Healthy Food for Longevity: A Food Philosophy

 I’m not anti-grain and I don’t advocate for low- or no- carb dieting, but I have personally observed some significant health benefits from reducing grain consumption.
 I eat grains in smaller portions and in the context of balanced meals—paired with protein, vegetables, fat, and fiber to keep blood sugar steady.

 Why reduce grains?
-Many grains are high on the glycemic index, particularly wheat and oats, and quickly digest into sugar, which can spike insulin and contribute to energy crashes and inflammation.
+Many grains are high on the glycemic index, particularly wheat, corn, and oats, and quickly digest into sugar, which can spike insulin and contribute to energy crashes and inflammation.
 For me, lowering grain intake has helped tremendously to improve my energy levels and support a stable mood and appetite throughout the day.
 I don’t eliminate grains; I just treat them as one piece of the puzzle—and not the main event.

 Generally speaking, many people would benefit from lowering their grain consumption.
 This relates to optimizing blood sugar, but also bringing calorie and carbohydrate consumption in line with their actual daily needs.